Assassin's Creed Rogue

 - 5 % negative mentions

 The humor in the game is often derived from its glitches, which players find amusing rather than frustrating, as well as the absurdity of certain plot elements and character interactions.
-Many reviews highlight the comedic aspects of the protagonist's personality and the humorous situations that arise during gameplay, such as funny body physics and unexpected NPC behaviors.
-Overall, while some moments may be seen as embarrassing or culturally insensitive, the game successfully incorporates humor that resonates with many players.
+Many reviews highlight the comedic aspects of the protagonist's personality and the humorous situations that arise during gameplay, such as funny body physics and unexpected outcomes from in-game actions.
+Overall, while some moments may be seen as embarrassing or culturally insensitive, the game's humor is generally appreciated for its lightheartedness amidst the action.

 “The story is so absurd (but that doesn't matter) that it made me laugh.”